 All full time District employees are eligible to enroll themselves; their spouse, so long as the spouse is not otherwise eligible for insurance through his/her employer's sponsored plan;2 and their child(ren) in one of the insurance plans through the Public School Employee Life and Health Insurance Program (PSELHIP).
 Variable hour employees are not eligible to enroll in a PSELHIP plan.
-If a variable hour employee's measurement period finds that the employee averaged thirty (30) or more hours per week, then the employee is treated as a full time employee rather than a variable hour employee and is eligible for health insurance.
-New full time employees have sixty (60) days following the start date of the employee's contract to elect to enroll in a PSELHIP plan; all new employees shall be informed in writing of the start date of the employee's contract and that the employee has sixty (60) days from that date to elect PSELHIP coverage.
-Coverage for new employees who choose to enroll in a PSELHIP plan shall take effect on the first of the month following the date on the enrollment application.
+If a variable hour employee's measurement period finds that the employee averaged thirty (30) or more hours per week, then the employee is treated as a full time employee rather than a variable hour employee and is eligible for health insurance.3 New full time employees have sixty (60) days following the start date of the employee's contract to elect to enroll in a PSELHIP plan; all new employees shall be informed in writing of the start date of the employee's contract and that the employee has sixty (60) days from that date to elect PSELHIP coverage.4 Coverage for new employees who choose to enroll in a PSELHIP plan shall take effect on the first of the month following the date on the enrollment application.
 Coverage shall be in effect until the end of the calendar year.
-Employees who experience a Qualifying Status Change Events have sixty (60) days from the date of the Qualifying Status Change Event to file an application to change coverage information.
-All employees who continue to be eligible may elect to continue coverage and make changes to their PSELHIP plan for the following plan year during the yearly open enrollment period.
+Employees who experience a Qualifying Status Change Event5 have sixty (60) days from the date of the Qualifying Status Change Event5 have sixty (60) days from the date of the eligible may elect to continue coverage and make changes to their PSELHIP plan for the following plan year during the yearly open enrollment period.